jbkuczma/NBAshotchart/README.md

 # NBAshotchart

-Visualizing shots taken by NBA players aka a shot chart.
+Visualizing shots taken by NBA players for the 2016-2017 season.

 # Getting Started